 - Antidepressants can be used for depressive episodes.
 But they can cause some people to swing into a manic phase, so they're used carefully.

-Therapy: Counseling for you and your family is important, too.
-It can help you cope with some of the issues that bipolar can cause.
-It may disrupt your work and relationships.
+Counseling for you and your family is important too.
+It can help you cope with some of the issues that bipolar can cause as it may disrupt your work and relationships.

-Lifestyle changes: You can also make healthy changes to help you deal with bipolar disorder.
+You can also make healthy changes to help you deal with bipolar disorder.
 Getting regular exercise and enough sleep can help.
-And learning to recognize the early signs of highs and lows helps you stay in control.
+Learning to recognize the early signs of highs and lows may help you stay in control.

 - Education and understanding

 If you have questions or need support, call the number on your Cigna ID card.